Showing posts with label Skirmish. Show all posts

 Support

 One of the oddities of solo Wargaming is that you still want to feel part of a wider community.
 Therefore, online support is an essential aspect of the game for me.
 Support includes activity communities, forums, and online engagement.
-In this respect, Pulp Alley is the winner with its Facebook community, weekly videos, and games.
+In this respect, Pulp Alley wins out with its Facebook community, weekly videos, and games.

 Conclusion

 Pulp Alley was the final choice for playing my Leopard campaign because of its flexibility.
-I only had to write minimal changes to reflect seventeenth-century technology, its solo play capabilities, and the production of a strong narrative.
+I only had to make minimal changes to reflect seventeenth-century technology, its solo-play capabilities, and the production of a strong narrative.
 In my Tomb of the Serpent campaign, the characters became more 3-dimensional as the story progressed.
-However, here, I had to design my own adventurers, so I wanted a clearer picture of the background of my main characters.
+However, here, I had to design my own adventures, so I wanted a clearer picture of the background of my main characters.
 How the Leopard, his friends and foes came to life will be the subject of the second blog in this project.

 Saturday, 4 January 2025